wizpnz/go.counter/README.md

 ```

 ##Run
-Run from command line
+Run from command line.
+Put urls to stdin
 ```
 Use -log to enable logging to stdout (stderr is default)
 ```
-put urls to stdin